Karen-78/ACIT2520-Project/README.md

 I worked on the following tasks:
 - Completed the "Edit" and "Delete" reminder tasks.
 - Incorporated the Passport Lab login screen into the Reminder App.
     - Now only logged in users can see the reminders and only logged in users can create reminders.
+However, there's a bug that the login screen is at /auth/login instead of /login right now.
+Working to fix that.
     - Logged in users can only see and edit their own reminders, not other users
 - Incorporated a screen to revoke session.
     - Users now have sessions made when they log in.